-- [1] Execution time measured from receipt of the last byte of the Command Descriptor Block (CDB) to the request for a Status Byte Transfer to the Initiator (excluding connect/disconnect). - [2] Typical access times are measured under nominal conditions of temperature, voltage, and horizontal orientation as measured on a representative sample of drives. - [3] Assumes no errors and no sector has been relocated. - [4] Assumes system ability to support the rates listed and no cable loss. - [5] Access time = controller overhead + average seek time and applies to all data transfer commands.
-Access to data = access time + latency time.
+- [1] Execution time measured from receipt of the last byte of the Command Descriptor Block (CDB) to the request for a Status Byte Transfer to the Initiator (excluding connect/disconnect). - [2] Typical access times are measured under nominal conditions of temperature, voltage, and horizontal orientation as measured on a representative sample of drives. - [3] Assumes system ability to support the rates listed and no cable loss. - [4] Access to data = access time + latency time.